pcingola/SnpEff/src/docs/se_buildingdb.md

 As we previously mentioned, reference genome information can be in different formats: GTF, GFF, RefSeq or GenBank.

 In the following sub-sections, we show how to build a database for each type of genomic information file.

+!!! warning
+    You should always check the databases you build!
+See sections [Checking CDS sequences](#checking-cds-sequences) and [Checking Protein sequences](#checking-protein-sequences)

 #### Option 1: Building a database from GTF files